begedin/talk-slides/slides/vue_3_en.md

 # Strategy: Selecting components

-- align with product - migrate components about to be touched by feature work beforehand
+- align with product
+  - migrate components about to be touched by feature work
+- create migrated islands
-- migrate components interacting with the same vuex module
+  - components interacting with the same vuex module
-- migrate components around a specific feature of the product
+  - components around a specific area of the product
-- create independent islands of migrated components
+- mantra: build up knowledge
+  - learn about caveats
+  - document
-- build up knowledge, learn about caveats, document, share and educate to speed up
+  - share and educate
+  - speed up everyone

 Note: